 Stock compensation - Prior to fiscal 2006, we accounted for stock-based compensation plans under the recognition and measurement provisions of Accounting Principles Board (APB) Opinion No. 25.
 Effective January 1, 2006, we adopted the provisions of SFAS 123R using the modified-prospective-transition method.
 SFAS 123R requires companies to recognize the fair-value of stock-based compensation transactions in the statement of income.
 The fair value of our stock-based awards is estimated at the date of grant using the Black-Scholes option pricing model.
 The Black-Scholes valuation calculation requires us to estimate key assumptions such as future stock price volatility, expected terms, risk-free rates and dividend yield.
 Expected stock price volatility is based on implied volatility from traded options on our stock in the marketplace and historical volatility of our stock.
-The expected term of options granted are expected to be outstanding.
+The expected term of options granted is derived from an analysis of historical exercises and remaining contractual life of stock options, and represents the period of time that options granted are expected to be outstanding.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.
 We have never paid cash dividends, and do not currently intend to pay cash dividends, and thus have assumed a 0% dividend yield.
-In addition, we are required to estimate the expected forfeiture rate of our stock-based compensation cost, or if different assumptions had been used, we may have recorded too much or too little stock-based compensation cost.
+In addition, we are required to estimate the expected forfeiture rate of our stock based compensation cost.
 We had approximately \$91.4 million of total unrecognized compensation costs related to stock options and RSUs at September 29, 2007 that are expected to be recognized over a weighted-average period of 2.1 years.
 See Note 5 for a further discussion on stock-based compensation.